olety/epwing2kindle/README.md

 python3 yomi2tab.py -o mydict.tab yomi_output/
 ```

-Yomichan-import generates an archive file, that you have to unzip into a folder (called `yomi_output` in the above example) for `yomi2tab` to work.
+Yomichan-import generates an archive file that you have to unzip into a folder (called `yomi_output` in the above example) for `yomi2tab` to work.
 You can also use the `./yomi2tab.py -h` flag to see all possible usage options.

 ### Tab to OPF (tab2opf)